zulip/zulip/templates/zerver/api/deploying-bots.md

 site=http://hostname
 ```

-3. Run the Zulip Botserver by passing the `flaskbotrc` to it.
+3. Run the Zulip Botserver by passing the `botserverrc` to it.
 The
     command format is:

     ```
-    zulip-bot-server  --config-file <path_to_flaskbotrc>
+    zulip-bot-server  --config-file <path_to_botserverrc>
     ```

     If omitted, `hostname` defaults to `127.0.0.1` and `port` to `5002`.